WiproOpenSource/WiproOpenSource.github.io/_drafts/interviews/satish-hegde.md

 ## what are these blogs and interviews about?

-Aloha, Konichiwa, Namaste and Hi to everyone reading this blog.
-The Open Source Community within Wipro is at a niche stage and we are growing each day.The goal is to have an engaged and informed community that maximises the effectiveness of our resources and most importantly, gives our developers a better experience in their journey of contributing to open-source.
+*Aloha*, *Konichiwa*, *Namaste* and *Hi* to everyone reading this blog.
+The Open Source Community within Wipro is at a niche stage and we are growing each day.
+The goal is to have an engaged and informed community that maximises the effectiveness of our resources and most importantly, gives our developers a better experience in their journey of contributing to open-source.

 Wipro has been a long time contributor to various open-source projects over the last two decades.
 The goal of this blog series is to find the champions who lead these open source efforts at Wipro and connect them with you, our readers!
 We have a bunch of interviews planned and as we go along, we will introduce you to a bunch of really cool people whose journeys will inspire you.